Advanced Setup & Deployment

 Configuring Podman

 To ensure your Podman containers stay running for extended periods, you need to enable lingering.
-To do this, the following command should work:
+To do this, run:

 loginctl enable-linger